Never been to an event like this before?

 During the weekend, there’ll be refreshments all day and a buffet lunch for delegates, and that’s all covered in the price of your ticket.

-We have two main rooms booked on Saturday, one is large and somewhere we can all meet to start and finish each day.
-It’s usually set up with small table arrangements, where 6 or so people can sit, which makes it much less formal and much more comfortable.
+We have several meeting rooms booked for the event, and the main one is large enough for us all to meet at the beginning and end of each day.
+It’s usually set up with small table arrangements, where 6-8 or so people can sit, which makes it much less formal and much more comfortable.
 Anyone can sit anywhere!

-After an informal “welcome” session, the schedule breaks up into hour(ish)-long panels.
+After an informal “welcome” session on Saturday morning, the schedule breaks up into hour(ish)-long panels.
 We run these several at a time, in the different rooms available, so that we can offer the maximum topics for people to discuss and explore.
 Again, it’s an informal sitting arrangement, and you can sit and listen, or join in the chat, or just soak up the atmosphere.
 The panels are run by fellow fans and authors, whom you may already have met, so it’s a very friendly approach.
-You can see the kind of topics we want to cover in the draft programme.
+You can see in advance the topics we want to cover, in the draft programme we’ll post here on the website.

 At all times, we’re equally respectful of all attendees.
 We have provisions for people who don’t want to speak in public, or be photographed and appear on Facebook (though many of us don’t mind after the first couple of hours have gone past and we’ve already made new friends!).

-Sunday will be the same format, but in a slightly more relaxed way.
+Sunday will be the same format for panels, but in a slightly more relaxed way.
 The schedule will be more loose, so that people who started a good debate or discussion going on Saturday can have the space and time to follow it up.
 But there will also be new topics to discuss.
 We also finish earlier, to allow for people travelling home that day.

 Also during the weekend, authors and publishers will have a chance to set out their books for sale.
 You can buy, browse, and/or ask for an autograph for a book you already have.
 We also arrange time for aspiring authors to pitch to publishers who are attending.